TheTypingMatch/lecashbot-docs/home.md

 ?> All **Usage** sections on these docs will assume that the command prefix is the default one (`$`) which allows you to use the bot in a server.

 ?> In this documentation, arguments in \<angle brackets\> are required, while arguments in [brackets] are optional.
-You also should not type out the brackets and parenthesis when using the commands.
+You also should not type out the brackets and parentheses when using the commands.